eduvinagre/shopping-site-cart/README.md

 ### The challenge

-The challenge on this product was to practice DOM manipulation, CRUD (create, remove, update, delete), local storage and API usage
+The challenge on this product was to practice DOM manipulation, CRUD (create, remove, update, delete), local storage and API usage.
+And of course, make it responsive

 ### Screenshot